tektutor/openshift-july-2026/Day4/README.md

 ## Lab - Ingress
 Note
 <pre>
+- Ingress is a way to make our application accessible outside the cluster with public url
 - Ingress is not Service, it is routing(forwarding) set of rules
 - In your openshift cluster, depending on which Load Balancer is setup by your Openshift Cluster Administrator, we need to use either